jsh9/pydoclint/README.md

 A Python docstring linter to check whether a docstring's sections (arguments, returns, raises, ...) match the function signature or function implementation.

 It runs really fast.
-In fact, it is at least ~1,475 times faster than [darglint](https://github.com/terrencepreilly/darglint) (or its maintained fork [darglint2](https://github.com/akaihola/darglint2)).
+In fact, it can be thousands of times faster than [darglint](https://github.com/terrencepreilly/darglint) (or its maintained fork [darglint2](https://github.com/akaihola/darglint2)).